gershhub/groundstation-receiver/README.md

 Before running, ensure that all dependencies are installed, and that Boto3 is properly configured for access to your personal S3 and SQS, if using AWS.
 A setup guide is available [here](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#configuration).
 Configuration is set via `groundstation.cfg`, which is loaded by `groundstation.py`.

-Updated TLEs can be retrieved using a `updateTLE.sh` or inline in `groundstation.py`.
-Due to firewall limitations in our final installation, we mirror the TLEs on our AWS instance and retrieve from there. `groundstation.py` also attempts to retrieve and set local time from the AWS / application server instance, as public ntp was not available in our installation setting.
+Updated TLEs can be retrieved using a `updateTLE.sh` or inline in `groundstation.py` (default).
+Due to firewall limitations in our particular installation, we mirror TLEs on our AWS instance and retrieve from there.

 ### Dependencies